 Google CEO Says He Leads 'Without Political Bias' In Congressional Testimony

-Google CEO Sundar Pichai is no longer an empty chair: In his public debut in Congress, the tech executives is planning to strike a patriotic note in response to several recent controversies involving the company.
+Google CEO Sundar Pichai is no longer an empty chair: In his public debut in Congress, the tech executive is planning to strike a patriotic note in response to several recent controversies involving the company.

 Pichai is likely to face questions about privacy, Google's work on a censored search tool for China, allegations of anti-conservative bias and a recent decision to not renew a Pentagon contract for provide artificial intelligence that helps analyze drone video, following protests from employees.